Richard Stevens studies turbulent flows in wind farms

 PhD-students and postdocs form a vital part of the Physics of Fluids group.
 Stevens elaborates: “I mentor them as they perform research and generate new insights.
 I also teach courses at the university.
 I discuss the results of our research in my classes to demonstrate the social relevance and the practical application of theories discussed in class.
 Also, PhD-students and postdocs explain their research during these classes.”

 Wind energy is a growing industry that attracts a lot of interest from fellow researchers and businesses.
 “This adds to the relevance and value of our research.
 Our Master- and PhD-students contribute to the knowledge-based economy and will help to fulfill the growing need for professionals in these subjects,” says Stevens.

 Richard received his Ph.D. in Applied Physics at the University of Twente with distinction in June 2011.
 In July 2011, He started his professional career as a postdoc in the Physics of Fluids group of Prof. Detlef Lohse at the University of Twente.
 Stevens became a FOM Young Energy Scientist (FOM-YES) fellow in May 2012.
 He joined the Turbulence Research Group of Prof. Charles Meneveau at the Johns Hopkins University in the United States, working on the international WINDINSPIRE project.
-He returned to the University of Twente in September 2015, where he works as a SHELL-NWO/FOM Computational Science and Energy Research (CSER) tenure track Assistant Professor.
+He returned to the University of Twente in September 2015, where he works as a SHELL-NWO/FOM Computational Science and Energy Research (CSER) tenure track Associate Professor.
 He received a VIDI grant in 2016 and an ERC starting grant in 2018.

 Click on thumbnails to open the picture folder.
 These press photos can be used without copyright restrictions.